TailwindMechanics/neurocache-hub/docs/needlessly complex.md

+# Will implement the simpler version of this before moving the agent graph data to a graph db

 1. Supabase (implemented):
    - Description: An open-source Firebase alternative that provides capabilities for real-time subscriptions, authentication, and a PostgreSQL database for structured data management.
    - Integration: As the primary data store, Supabase will hold the essential data while interacting with Neo4j for graph-related operations, and with PartyKit for real-time updates and chat functionality.